AMedvedev3/FileSystem/FSComponent/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

+This is a COM component that provides open interface to FileSystem.

 AppModule class and auto registration source code got from the public sources http://www.codeproject.com/Articles/654343/Authoring-and-consuming-classic-COM-components-wit They are published under CPOL license and can be used freely